Military Intelligence (Pakistan)

-The Pakistan Army Corps of Military Intelligence is a military administrative and the staff service branch of the Pakistan Army.
+The Corps of Military Intelligence (CMI)', commonly known as the MI, is the intelligence agency of the Pakistan Army.

-The military intelligence provides assessments on capabilities of competing nations while its mission parameters includes to gather informations on identifying and eliminating sleeper cells, foreign agents, and other anti-state elements within Pakistan, including investigation of military espionage.
+The MI provides assessments on capabilities of competing nations while its mission parameters includes to gather informations on identifying and eliminating sleeper cells, foreign agents, and other anti-state elements within Pakistan, including investigation of military espionage.

 Overview

-The Military Intelligence was established in March 1948 led by Colonel Mohamed Abdul Latif Khan, responsible for army counter intelligence and security, along with tactical and operational intelligence collection and analysis.
+The MI was established in March 1948 led by Colonel Mohamed Abdul Latif Khan, responsible for army counter intelligence and security, along with tactical and operational intelligence collection and analysis.

-During its earlier times, the military intelligence had strong ties with the British Army's Intelligence Corps through its British officers, and was specific to its army counterintelligence matters.
+During its earlier times, the MI had strong ties with the British Army's Intelligence Corps through its British officers, and was specific to its army counterintelligence matters.

-Even as of today, the military intelligence reports directly to Army GHQ in Rawalpindi, and initially focused on the Indian military advancement in east and on the Taliban's insurgency in the western areas as of 2008.
+Even as of today, the MI reports directly to Army GHQ in Rawalpindi, and initially focused on the Indian military advancement in east and on the Taliban's insurgency in the western areas as of 2008.

-The military intelligence works in close coordination with the Air Intelligence and the Naval Intelligence in protecting the military interests of the country.
+The MI works in close coordination with the Air Intelligence and the Naval Intelligence in protecting the military interests of the country.
 Its mission also includes to complete security clearances of the army officers working on sensitive assignments within the Pakistan Army.
-The education, training, and qualification for its personnel to be part of the Military Intelligence is provided by its School of Military Intelligence that is based in Karachi Cantonment, Sindh in Pakistan.
+The education, training, and qualification for its personnel to be part of the MI is provided by its School of Military Intelligence that is based in Karachi Cantonment, Sindh, Pakistan.

-The Military Intelligence is directed by the Director-General at the active-duty senior two-star ranking Major-General who usually works under the Chief of the General Staff at the Army GHQ in Rawalpindi, Punjab in Pakistan.
+The MI is directed by the Director-General at the active-duty senior two-star ranking Major-General who usually works under the Chief of the General Staff at the Army GHQ in Rawalpindi, Punjab in Pakistan.